CPerelson/odin-recipes/README.md

 # odin-recipes
-First assignment I Odin Project created a recipe webpage with html. used https://www.allrecipes.com/ to find the recipes for webpage.
+First assignment in Odin Project created a recipe webpage with html. used https://www.allrecipes.com/ to find the recipes for webpage.